Part 7: Create the same agent with PydanticAI

 PydanticAI is another framework for building agents.
 In this workshop we use it because it can work with multiple LLM providers, including OpenAI and Anthropic.

-Install it if it is not already in your environment:
+Install it if it isn't already in your environment:

 uv add pydantic-ai